 This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

-Are you planning a trip to Arches?
-The best way to get started exploring Arches National Park is to take the Scenic Drive in Arches National Park, which winds around the park and takes you to some of the best viewpoints.
+GOOD TO KNOW: The best way to get started exploring Arches National Park is to take the Scenic Drive in Arches National Park, which winds around the park and takes you to some of the best viewpoints.

-If you are short on time then check out 8 Things You Can’t-Miss on First Visit to Arches National Park which ticks off all the major attractions in Arches.
-If you are planning a trip to Arches National Park, then do not miss a visit to Canyonlands National Park.
+PRO TIP: If you are planning a trip to Arches National Park, then do not miss a visit to Canyonlands National Park.
 It is an awesome place to explore!
-Check out my posts:
+Check out my posts: One Day in Island in the Sky at Canyonlands National Park and One Day in The Needles at Canyonlands National Park (8 Things You Can’t Miss)

 Did you know that right in-between Arches and Canyonlands is Dead Horse Point State Park?
 It is a narrow mesa with 2,000 feet high cliffs and Green and Colorado Rivers below it.
 Don’t miss it!
-The views at this place are off the charts.
+The views at this place are off the charts: How to Spend One Day at Dead Horse State Park, Utah

 - 1. Arches National Park At-A-Glance